|

 Multi-lane traffic light controlled roundabouts.

-Traffic light controlled roundabouts are a lot safer as they control the flow of traffic and there is no need to give-way to the right.
+Traffic light controlled roundabouts are a lot safer as they control the flow of traffic and there is no need to give way to the right.
 It is still well worth checking to the right when you have a green traffic light as other drivers sometimes go through red lights when they shouldn't.
 Emergency vehicles also go through red lights so be careful.

 |